Downloading...

 Mouse-over information

-Mouse-over the blue target to see its Apparent Observed HA, DEC, and RA.
+Mouse-over the blue target to see its Apparent Observed RA, HA, and DEC.

 Mouse-over the compass rose to see the LST (RA + HA).